 The project alignment consists of an approximately 2.5-mile segment of South Bay Boulevard, Quintana Road, and Highway 1 (Figure 1).
-The intertie (to the Chorro Valley Pipeline) would be constructed to the north of the southbound lane of Highway 1 and the proposed pipeline alignment would begin at this location, cross under Highway 1 and extend south toward Quintana Road, west along Quintana Road toward South Bay Boulevard, south along South Bay Boulevard, and would terminate at the LOCSD's basin at the intersection of Santa Ysabel Avenue and South Bay Boulevard (Figure 2).
-The entire project would be located within the public right-of-way (ROW) and within the unincorporated San Luis Obispo county, under the jurisdiction of the County of San Luis Obispo (County), except for the portion of the project beginning approximately 600 feet north of the Cerro Cabrillo Trailhead/Quarry Trailhead parking lot/turnout to approximately 1,200 feet south of the South Bay Boulevard and Quintana Road intersection, which would be located in Morro Bay city under the jurisdiction of the City of Morro Bay (City).
-The entire project alignment and intertie location is located within the California Coastal Zone and portions of the alignment are located within original and appellate jurisdiction of the California Coastal Commission (CCC).
+The intertie (to the Chorro Valley Pipeline) would be constructed to the north of the southbound northbound lane of Highway 1 and the proposed pipeline alignment would begin at this location, cross under Highway 1 and extend south toward Quintana Road, west along Quintana Road toward South Bay Boulevard, south along South Bay Boulevard, and would terminate at the LOCSD's basin at the intersection of Santa Ysabel Avenue and South Bay Boulevard (Figure 2).
+The entire project would be located within the public right-of-way (ROW) and within the unincorporated San Luis Obispo county, under the jurisdiction of the County of San Luis Obispo (County), except for the portion of the project beginning approximately 600 feet north of the South Bay Boulevard and Quintana Road intersection, which would be located in Morro Bay city under the jurisdiction of the City of Morro Bay (City).
+The entire project alignment and intertie location is located within the California Coastal Zone and portions of the alignment are located within original and appellate jurisdiction of the California Coastal Zone and portions of the alignment are located within original and appellate jurisdiction of the California Coastal Commission (CCC).
 Additionally, the project would be classified as a "Major Public Works Project" and would be appealable to the CCC based on the type of development being proposed.